Linkin Park: The Hunting Party (2013–2015)

 Linkin Park performed at Download Festival on June 14, 2014, where they played their debut album, Hybrid Theory, in its entirety.
 Linkin Park headlined Rock am Ring and Rock im Park in 2014, along with Metallica, Kings of Leon, and Iron Maiden.
 They also headlined with Iron Maiden again at the Greenfield Festival in July.
 On June 22, Linkin Park made an unscheduled headline appearance at the Vans Warped Tour, where they played with members of Issues, the Devil Wears Prada, A Day To Remember, Yellowcard, Breathe Carolina, Finch, and Machine Gun Kelly.
 In January 2015, the band embarked on a tour to promote the release of The Hunting Party, consisting of 17 concerts across the United States and Canada.
 The tour was canceled after only three concerts when Bennington injured his ankle.
 On May 9, Linkin Park performed at the first edition of Rock in Rio USA, in direct support for Metallica.

 On November 9, 2014, MTV Europe named Linkin Park the "Best Rock" act of 2014 at their annual music awards ceremony.
 The band won the 'Best Rock Band' and 'Best Live Act' titles of 2014 on Loudwire's Music Awards.
 Revolver ranked The Hunting Party as the fourth best album of 2014.
 In an interview with AltWire on May 4, Shinoda reflected on The Hunting Party and commented on Linkin Park's future, stating; "I'm really happy with the reaction from The Hunting Party, and I think we're ready to move somewhere new on the next album, which will be coming [in 2016]".

 Linkin Park collaborated with Steve Aoki on the song "Darker Than Blood" for Aoki's album Neon Future II, which was released in May 2015.
 The first preview of the song came during Aoki's performance on February 28, 2015, at the Aragon Ballroom in Chicago, Illinois.
-The song was debuted on Twitch on April 13 and released on April 14.
+The released on April 14.

 Linkin Park performed at the closing ceremony of BlizzCon 2015, Blizzard's video game convention.

-2015–2017: One More Light and Bennington's death
+One More Light and Bennington's death (2015–2017)

 Linkin Park began working on new material for a seventh studio album in November 2015.
 Chester Bennington commented on the album's direction by stating, "We've got a lot of great material that I hope challenges our fanbase as well as inspires them as much as it has us."
 In February 2017, Linkin Park released promotional videos on their social network accounts, which featured Shinoda and Bennington preparing new material for the album.
 Mike Shinoda stated the band was following a new process when producing the album.
 Brad Delson elaborated: "We've made so many records and we clearly know how to make a record and we definitely didn't take the easy way out this time."